Chase Carey

-Chase Carey (born 22 November 1953) is an Irish-born American executive.
+Charles Gordon "Chase" Carey (born 22 November 1953) is an Irish-born American executive who is a board member of Fox Corporation and Liberty Media.
 He is the former chief executive officer and executive chairman of the Formula One Group.
-He has previously worked for News Corp, DIRECTV, 21st Century Fox and Sky plc.
+He has previously worked for News Corp, DirecTV, 21st Century Fox and Sky plc.

 Early life

 Carey was born in Ireland to American parents of Irish descent, and received his bachelor's degree from Colgate University and an MBA from Harvard, where he was a member of the Harvard Business School Rugby Club.
 While attending Colgate he joined the Delta Upsilon fraternity and was a member of the Colgate University Rugby Football Club.
 Today, Carey is a Trustee Emeritus of Colgate University.

 Career

 Early career with Fox

 Carey first came to work with Fox, a News Corporation holding, in 1988.
 Over the course of the following decade he served as COO of Fox, Inc., and CEO of Fox Broadcasting Company.
 During this time he helped launch both Fox Sports and Fox News and helped form a partnership between Fox Network and the NFL, a deal worth $1.58 billion.

 He also served as co-COO of News Corporation, along with Peter Chernin.
 He resigned as co-COO of News Corp on January 24, 2002.